ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-5. The Client then performs a token redemption as described in
+5. The client then performs a token redemption as described in
    {{token-redemption}}.
 Storing the resulting ``redemption-result``
    message.

-6. As part of the request to ``target``, the Client will include the
+6. As part of the request to ``target``, the client will include the
    redemption result as part of the request in the ``Sec-Privacy-Pass``
    header along with whatever other parameters are being passed as part
    of the request to ``target``.
 The header will contain a message of